 Every now and then I tell people how my husband and I support* our family with our Direct Sales business.
 Inevitably the conversation leads to this question, “Oh, so it’s like a pyramid scheme?”.

 No, Scentsy is not a pyramid scheme.
-After a while, I began to wonder what exactly is a pyramid scheme and why do so many people consider any direct selling business to be one?
+After a while, I began to wonder what exactly is a pyramid scheme.
+Why do so many people consider any direct selling business to be one?

 So first, what is a pyramid scheme?
 When in doubt, turn to Wikipedia! 🙂 –

-I did a Google search for the term pyramid scheme and the first result was an article about a Montana woman who pleaded guilty to using money from new investors to make payments to earlier investors, between 2008 and 2016.
-The article states that “She’s accused of taking $1.5 million from 28 different people.
-At least four of the investors were identified as vulnerable persons because of their age and one was mentally disabled.”
-That’s just messed up.
+I did a Google search for the term pyramid scheme.
+The first result was an article about a Montana woman.
+She pleaded guilty to using money from new investors to make payments to earlier investors, between 2008 and 2016.
+The article states that "she's accused of taking $1.5 million from 28 different people.
+At least four of the investors were identified as vulnerable persons because of their age, and one was mentally disabled."

-Below is a great video from the Direct Selling Association in Australia outlining key points of how to identify whether a business is a legitimate direct selling business or a pyramid scheme.
+Below is a video from the Direct Selling Association in Australia called "Understanding Illegal Pyramid Schemes".
+The video outlines they key points of how to identify whether a business is a legitimate direct selling business or a pyramid scheme.